 Next door, Melbourne Museum’s modern architecture cuts a striking figure – but what lies within is much more interesting.
 It also acts as a natural museum, hosting international exhibitions as well as important local antiquities.
 Here you can view the warm possum skin cloaks worn by Aboriginal people in the Bunjilaka Aboriginal Cultural Centre.
 Or, wander through the lush, living Forest Gallery, and see the legendary Melbourne Cup racehorse Phar Lap.

 Then, chill out with a documentary at Melbourne’s massive IMAX theatre.
 It boasts the largest screen in the world, at 32 metres wide and 23 metres high.
-Find more projection screen magic at Learning Lab, with the brand-new Worlds Immersive video installation.

 Indulge in the good life along Lygon Street

 Head towards Rathdowne Street, and continue until you hit Lygon.
 Stroll north along leafy Lygon Street, known as ‘Little Italy’, and discover where Melbourne's famous café culture was born.
 It was here that post-World War II migrants developed a thriving community in the heart of the city.
-Lygon Street is also home to The University Café, the site of our first espresso machine back in 1952.
+Lygon Street is also home to University Cafe, the site of our first espresso machine back in 1952.
 Or head down during summer to try the iconic Tiamo tiramisu in their new outdoor dining area.